Byron/gitoxide/COLLABORATING.md

 ### Guide

-- we do trunk based development
+- we do trunk-based development.
+Long lasting feature branches are discouraged, and instead small, atomic commits to `main` is preferred.
 - `main` must never be broken or show warnings.
 An easy way to achieve this is to run `make tests check-size` before pushing.
+If you're unsure about remembering to do this, a pre-commit git hook is recommended.
 - if `main` breaks which can happen nonetheless, please fix the issue right away.
 - for crates **you own**
     - feel free to make any kind of changes to it, including major ones.